Josh Freese: A Perfect Circle

 Freese left Guns N' Roses in 1999 to join A Perfect Circle alongside Tool vocalist Maynard James Keenan and the band's founder Billy Howerdel.
 Freese said he chose to make the switch "because it seemed like a more tangible thing that was really going to happen.
 These guys aren't spending a million in the studio.
 They seem like they want to start a regular band.
 They want to write and record a record and go on tour six weeks from now.
 It all seemed very realistic."

 A Perfect Circle's first album, 2000's Mer de Noms, was the highest charting debut for a rock group at number four on the Billboard 200 in its first week of sales.
 "I think it's a great record, and I feel proud of it," Freese said, retrospectively, in 2020.
 "I always feel okay patting myself on the back for certain projects because there's tons of projects I played on that I don't like."

 The band's follow up release, 2003's Thirteenth Step, charted at number two in its opening week with over 233,000 copies sold.
 Freese ultimately played drums on the band's first three albums before leaving in 2012.
 Freese also played drums on two solo albums by Howerdel, one released under the moniker Ashes Divide in 2008 and the other under Howerdel's name in 2022.
 In March 2024, Freese confirmed he would be touring with A Perfect Circle in April for the first time in 13 years.

 Foo Fighters

 Freese (right) and Dave Grohl performing with Foo Fighters in 2023.

 Freese appeared as one of several guest drummers for the Foo Fighters during a pair of concerts held in tribute to the band's former drummer Taylor Hawkins, who died on March 25, 2022, in London and Los Angeles in September 2022.
 In May 2023, the Foo Fighters introduced Freese as their full-time drummer during a streaming event titled "Preparing Music For Concerts".
 On May 16, 2025, Freese announced on social media that he was dismissed from the band without explanation.
+He told The New York Times in August 2025 that the band's music did not "really resonate" with him.
+Foo Fighters frontman Dave Grohl would eventually state in 2026 that Freese had been dismissed from the band, and that the decision did not "happen overnight."
+According to Grohl: "We called, as a band, all of us called, it wasn't just me.
+Basically, we called Josh and were, like, 'Hey, man, that was awesome.
+That was such a blast, thank you so much, but we are going to move on and find another drummer.'"
+Freese also expressed overwhelm regarding the purported high expectations associated with being "Dave Grohl's drummer" and "the guy that's supposed to save the day after the beloved Taylor Hawkins died."